Doug Ducey: LGBT rights and same-sex marriage

 As a candidate, Ducey opposed same-sex marriage as well as domestic partnerships for unmarried couples.
 As governor, in 2015, he supported allowing same-sex couples to adopt children.
 After same-sex marriage was legalized by the U.S. Supreme Court decision Obergefell v.
 Hodges, Ducey said the state would comply with the law and that there were good people on both sides of the issue.
 In 2017, he said he would not ask the legislature to pass anti-discrimination laws, but added that he opposed discrimination based on sexual orientation.
 In April 2019, he signed into law a bill that repealed the sex and health education laws that prohibited the "promotion" of homosexuality as an acceptable "lifestyle".

 In March 2022, Ducey signed two transgender-related bills into law.
 One bans transgender people from playing on school sports teams aligning with their gender identity rather than their biological sex.
 One bars people under 18 from receiving sex-reassignment surgeries.

 State firings

 Under Ducey, the state government was mandated to "shrink", which led Ducey-appointed administrator Tim Jeffries to fire over 400 state employees at the Arizona Department of Economic Security (DES).
-Ducey then prohibited the leadership from firing employees.
+Ducey then prohibited DES leadership from firing employees.
 The employees were fired for infractions such as questioning leadership for sending purportedly political emails on government systems.
 Fired employees will be able to petition for reconsideration of their firings with the state HR chief, but do not have the rights in employment they once did because of a law signed by Governor Brewer that converted them to at-will employment in return for bonuses.